 In addition to an amazing sitting dummy, Ring to Cage makes a fantastic standing grappling dummy variation too.

-It is less expensive than their sitting dummy counterpart and can be purchased in several sizes.
+It is less expensive than it's sitting dummy counterpart and can be purchased in several sizes.

 DAAN's standing dummy is intended for MMA practice, so it is also a viable option for jiu-jitsu and is actually great for groundwork.
 Not only is it one of the most versatile dummies on the market, but it is also a very affordable dummy.